In this article, we’re going to talk about some tips for new grad ICU nurses.

 Because we’ve all been new before and it can be very difficult.

-As someone who started out in the intensive care unit (ICU), I understand how difficult it can be.
+As someone who started right out of nursing school in the ICU (and struggled), I understand how difficult it can be.

-I decided to come up with some tips to help other new grad nurses with dreams of working in the ICU last longer than I did.
+I decided to come up with some tips to help other new grad nurses with dreams of working in the ICU hopefully not struggle as much as I did.

 Tips for New ICU Nurses